The Times: From 1981

 In November 2003, News International began producing the newspaper in both broadsheet and tabloid sizes.
 Over the next year, the broadsheet edition was withdrawn from Northern Ireland, Scotland, and the West Country.
 Since 1 November 2004, the paper has been printed solely in tabloid format.

 On 6 June 2005, The Times redesigned its Letters page, dropping the practice of printing correspondents' full postal addresses.
 Published letters were long regarded as one of the paper's key constituents.
-According to its leading article "From Our Own Correspondents", the reason for removal of full postal addresses was to fit more letters onto the page.
+According to its leading article "From Our Own Correspondents", the reason for the removal of full postal addresses was to fit more letters onto the page.

 In a 2007 meeting with the House of Lords Select Committee on Communications, which was investigating media ownership and the news, Murdoch stated that the law and the independent board prevented him from exercising editorial control.

 In May 2008, printing of The Times switched from Wapping to new plants at Waltham Cross in Hertfordshire, and Merseyside and Glasgow, enabling the paper to be produced with full colour on every page for the first time.

 On 26 July 2012, to coincide with the official start of the London 2012 Olympics and the issuing of a series of souvenir front covers, The Times added the suffix "of London" to its masthead.

-In March 2016, the paper dropped its rolling digital coverage for a series of 'editions' of the paper at 9am, midday and 5pm on weekdays.
-The change also saw a redesign for the paper's app for smartphones and tablets.
+In March 2016, the paper dropped its rolling digital coverage for a series of 'editions' of the paper at 9am, midday, and 5pm on weekdays.
+The change also saw a redesign of the paper's app for smartphones and tablets.

 In April 2018, IPSO upheld a complaint against The Times for its report of a court hearing in a Tower Hamlets fostering case.

 In April 2019, culture secretary Jeremy Wright said he was minded to allow a request by News UK to relax the legal undertakings given in 1981 to maintain separate journalism resources for The Times and The Sunday Times.

-In 2019, IPSO upheld complaints against The Times over their article "GPS data shows container visited trafficking hotspot", and for three articles as part of a series on pollution in Britain's waterways – "No river safe for bathing", "Filthy Business" and "Behind the story".
-IPSO also upheld complaints in 2019 against articles headlined "Funding secret of scientists against hunt trophy ban", and "Britons lose out to rush of foreign medical students".
+In 2019, IPSO upheld complaints against The Times over their article "GPS data shows container visited trafficking hotspot", and for three articles as part of a series on pollution in Britain's waterways: "No river safe for bathing", "Filthy Business", and "Behind the story".
+IPSO also upheld complaints in 2019 against articles headlined "Funding secret of scientists against hunt trophy ban," and "Britons lose out to rush of foreign medical students."